Mabdullahatif/CSV-QA-ChatBot/README.md

 - **data_preview.py**: Renders a tab for previewing the uploaded data and column statistics (types, unique values, missing values).
 - **extras.py**: Displays feature cards highlighting the app's capabilities (natural language queries, AI-powered analysis, data visualization).
 - **file_loader.py**: Provides the file uploader UI component for CSV files.
 - **file_upload.py**: Handles file upload logic, reads CSVs into DataFrames, updates session state, and initializes the LLM agent.
+The uploader is now disabled until a valid API key is entered for the selected provider.
 - **header.py**: Renders the main app header and description.
 - **sidebar.py**: Implements the sidebar UI, allowing LLM provider selection, session info, dataset KPIs, and data clearing.
+Now includes advanced API key management and onboarding features (see below).
 - **__init__.py**: (empty)

 ---

+## API Key Management & User Experience

+- **API Key Required**: Users must enter their own API key for the selected LLM provider (OpenAI, Gemini, or Groq) in the sidebar if no environment variable is set.
+The app will not allow data upload or chat until a valid key is provided.
+- **Sidebar Enhancements**:
+  - Status icon (success/warning) next to the API key input for the selected provider.
+  - Masked display of the API key after entry, with a "Change" button to edit and a "Done Editing" button to confirm.
+  - Provider-specific help links for obtaining an API key.
+  - Info box on first load about API key privacy and usage.
+  - "Reset Session" button to clear all data and API keys from the session.
+- **File Upload Disabled**: The file uploader is disabled and a warning is shown until a valid API key is entered for the selected provider.
+- **Privacy**: API keys are only stored in your browser session and are never sent to any server except the LLM provider.
+They are not persisted or shared.

+---

 ## How It Works

-1. **User uploads a CSV file** via the sidebar or main area.
+1. **User selects an LLM provider** in the sidebar and enters their API key (if not set in environment variables).
+2. The file uploader is enabled once a valid key is present.
-2. The file is read into a pandas DataFrame, and a LangChain agent is created for the data using the selected LLM provider.
+3. The user uploads a CSV file, which is read into a pandas DataFrame, and a LangChain agent is created for the data using the selected LLM provider and API key.
-3. The user can preview the data and column info in the "Data Preview" tab.
+4. The user can preview the data and column info in the "Data Preview" tab.
-4. In the "Chat Analysis" tab, the user can ask questions or request visualizations in natural language.
+5. In the "Chat Analysis" tab, the user can ask questions or request visualizations in natural language.
-5. The agent processes the prompt, analyzes the DataFrame, and returns either a textual answer or Python code for a Plotly chart.
+6. The agent processes the prompt, analyzes the DataFrame, and returns either a textual answer or Python code for a Plotly chart.
-6. If code is returned, it is executed in a sandboxed environment and the resulting chart is displayed.
+7. If code is returned, it is executed in a sandboxed environment and the resulting chart is displayed.
-7. All chat history and state are managed in Streamlit's session state.
+8. All chat history and state are managed in Streamlit's session state.

 ---